 Mr Olea holds Master’s degrees in Engineering Management and in Operations Research, both from Stanford University.

-Mr Husseini is a founding member of the Bader Young Entrepreneurship Program in Lebanon.
+Mr. Husseini is a Founding Member of the Bader Young Entrepreneurship Program, a not-for-profit organization aimed at developing high impact entrepreneurs in Lebanon.

-He holds a Bachelor of Science degree from Fairfield University and completed Executive Education at IMD.
+Mr. Husseini holds a Bachelor of Science degree from Fairfield University in Connecticut, USA and completed his executive education at IMD in Lausanne, Switzerland.

 Mustafa Abdel-Wadood oversees The Abraaj Group’s investment activities across the various geographies.
 He is a Board Member of The Abraaj Group and Chairman of the Management Executive Committee.